 Due - August 30, 2020

 presented by Women's Auxiliary

-Cell group Faithfulness is in charge of prayer on the fourth sabbath in the month of August.
+Cell group Gentleness is in charge of prayer on the fourth sabbath in the month of September.

 The Power of a Praying Woman